windwhiterain/Elf/readme.md

 ```
 ## Advantages Over The Node System Of Houdini
 1. Data are typed by schema.While houdini has no type system.
-2. Interface gives an efficient way for operator to
+2. Interface gives an convenient way for operator to
 process data in different schema.While houdini have to specify
 the way operator interpret the data, on operator itself.
-3. Duplication is minimized.While houdini have cache on nealy
+3. Duplication is minimized.While houdini have duplication on nealy
 every node.
-4. Operator can be viewed as an input to another operator through
-branch data flow.
-5. Data and Operation are separated while houdini mixed them into
+4. Data and Operation are separated while houdini mixed them into
 nodes.
 5. One operator can accept multiple input data flow in different
 structure as long as they share a same access schema that compatible